 It’s a good engine, although the way it delivers its power can be a bit spiky – it all comes in one big lump near the top of the rev range, rather than being spread across it evenly.
 The turbocharged engine was shared with the Ford Focus RS but delivers less power than it did in the Focus.
 A sound generator helps give the car more of a soundtrack, although there's no denying the noise, which is pumped through the stereo speakers, is a little artificial.
 Still, the engine is smooth and responds keenly to the throttle.
 It feels quick too, and in many situations it will keep pace with the pricier and thirstier V8.

 In our opinion, however, the 5.0-litre V8 is the engine to go for.
 It's faster than the EcoBoost – 0-62mph is dispatched in around four seconds – but almost more importantly, it sounds much more dramatic and visceral.
 There’s a menacing burble at low revs that transforms into a guttural, angry roar as you accelerate.
 The Active Valve Performance Exhaust makes it sound even better.
-First featured in the Ford Mustang Bullitt special edition, the manual V8 also now gets rev-matching technology that automatically and precisely blips the throttle as you downshift to match the new gear.
-Speaking of the Bullitt, it emits an even more guttural growl, making it one of the best-sounding cars on sale.
-Modifications over the standard car include a massive cone filter air intake, new throttle bodies and that special exhaust, lifting power to 453bhp.
+First featured in the Ford Mustang Bullitt special edition, manual versions of the V8 also get rev-matching technology that automatically and precisely blips the throttle as you downshift to match the new gear.

-Yes, the V8 will cost more to run, but it’s faster, much more characterful and the 444bhp it produces is spread far more evenly across the rev range.
-It’s worth every penny of the premium you pay over the EcoBoost engine.
+Yes, the V8 engine won’t be cheap to run, but it’s characterful and the 444bhp it produces is spread far more evenly across the rev range.
+It’s worth every penny of the premium you pay over buying the old EcoBoost engine.
 It also fits the nature of the car better.
 Muscle cars and big V8s just go together, and this is pretty much the only V8 you’re going to get for less than £50,000.